Charis Wilson: Early life

 With no other course available to her Wilson went back and forth between San Francisco and Carmel, enrolling in and then dropping out of secretarial school.
+Her fluency in French and her good looks led her to work briefly as an actress for the French Theater of San Francisco.
 Due to her father's lack of belief in her, her self-esteem plummeted.
+Wilson wrote in her memoir that she was "desperately unhappy" as she "acquired a number of boyfriends and patronized the last of the speakeasies" [the illegal secret bars that operated during the Prohibition era].
+She described herself as falling into a downward spiral of depression, heavy drinking and a series of unsatisfactory boyfriends.
 She moved into the attic of a painter friend and had a series of love affairs that led to an unwanted pregnancy.
 Her mother arranged for an abortion, which led her "to resolve on chastity as a new way of life."
-She wrote that for a while she was driven by "a kind of angry despair…[and was] aware even at the time that I was in bad shape and moving toward worse."
+She wrote that for a while she was driven by "a kind of angry despair …[and was] aware even at the time that I was in bad shape and moving toward worse."
 It was then that her life changed.